 Known for being at the forefront of medical research and primary care, the School of Medicine engages students in research and practical training so they can contribute to improving health outcomes.

 The Master of Science in Biostatistics and Data Science (MSBDS) is offered by the Institute for Informatics, Biostatistics and Data Science (I2DB) in the School of Medicine at Washington University in St. Louis.
-The School of Medicine is consistently ranked in the top ten for medical research as determined by US News and World Report and is well funded by the National Institutes of Health (NIH).
+The School of Medicine is well-funded by the National Institutes of Health (NIH).

 - Curriculum and Degree Requirements